Starting a business abroad

 Check the local laws and regulations for starting a business

-You may start a company or subsidiary in all member states of the European Economic Area (EEA).
-The conditions vary from country to country.
 Do you want to establish a company in a country outside the EEA?
-Then the possibilities for business establishment are sometimes limited.
+Then you need to take into account the local rules of that country.
 For example: you may only be able to set up a company with a local partner.
 Business Partner Support Op Maat (in Dutch) helps you find that local partner.

 Choose a business structure